-Below is a list of titles about various aspects of educating, working with, and parenting children.
-We have personally read these books and they come with our recommendation as being worthwhile reads that can help you transform your work and continue your learning, but some are better than others.
+Great Titles for Teachers is a collection of book reviews written by us about titles that we have read in the course of our work.
+They are all recommended as being worthwhile reads that can help you transform your work and continue your learning, but some are better than others.
 In the reviews, we give an overview of the title’s content, our opinion of it, and what might be of interest to Montessori teachers.
 We hope you find our recommendations useful if not entertaining, and that they stimulate your thought about and practice of teaching and school operations.
-The book image and title are linked to Amazon if your are interested in purchasing a title.
-By using the links on this page, we will receive a small percentage of the book sale, but it will not affect your overall price.
+The book image and title are linked to Amazon if you’re interested in purchasing a title.
+By using the links on the page, we will receive a small percentage of the book sale, but it will not affect your overall price.